Cheap Las Vegas Shows

 Best Cheap Shows for Families (Under $50)

-- Mac King Comedy Magic — $31, 70 min, 1 PM & 3 PM
+- Mac King Comedy Magic from $33, 70 min, 1 PM and 3 PM

-- Popovich Comedy Pet Theater — $38, 2:30 PM matinee
+- Popovich Comedy Pet Theater from $31, 2:30 PM matinee

 Best Cheap Comedy Shows (Under $50)

-- Marc Savard Comedy Hypnosis — $20
+- Marc Savard Comedy Hypnosis from $28

-- Downtown Comedy Lounge — $32
+- Downtown Comedy Lounge from $32

 Best Cheap Magic Shows (Under $50)

-- Nathan Burton Comedy Magic — $20
+- Nathan Burton Comedy Magic from $28

-- Allstars of Magic — $25 with discount
+- Allstars of Magic from $31

-- Mac King Comedy Magic — $31
+- Mac King Comedy Magic from $33

 Best Free Shows in Las Vegas

-- Fountains of Bellagio — Free (nightly)
+- Fountains of Bellagio free, nightly

-- Fremont Street Experience — Free (nightly)
+- Fremont Street Experience free, nightly

-- Lake of Dreams at Wynn — Free (nightly)
+- Lake of Dreams at Wynn free, nightly

-- Circus Acts at Circus Circus — Free (daily)
+- Circus Acts at Circus Circus free, daily

 How to Get Cheap Show Tickets in Las Vegas

-Book Online in Advance (7–14 Days Out)
+Book Online in Advance (7 to 14 Days Out)

 Matinee vs. Evening Pricing